Video & Audio

 This is a youtube video by Counselor Patrick Doyle of Veritas Counseling.
 He discusses four things that are required before reconciliation can be considered: conviction, repentance, confession, and forgiveness.
 And each of these four things is to be done by the offender.

-In this two-part video training, Dr. Monroe, Professor of Counseling and Psychology at BTS will explore how faith communities can unintentionally create additional distress for those with Posttraumatic Stress Disorder.
+In this two-part video training, Dr. Monroe, Professor of Counseling and Psychology at Missio Seminary (was Biblical Seminary) will explore how faith communities can unintentionally create additional distress for those with Post-Traumatic Stress Disorder.
 This video series shows how to 1) identify common struggles of trauma survivors in faith communities, 2) understand the impact of trauma on the brain functioning and interpersonal relationship, 3) recognize the tendency to overspiritualize invisible wounds, and 4) identify leader, lay, and counselor interventions to improve the church experience of those suffering from PTSD.
+The video series is near the bottom of the page.